wowair/kubernetes-dashboard/README.md

 # Kubernetes dashboard

 ### This project is still a work in progress, PRs welcome.
+Master may or may not be broken at any given time right now

 ### About
 The purpose of this project is to visualise the status of a kubernetes cluster.